rafnixschaf/iota/apps/core/README.md

-# `@mysten/core`
+# `@iota/core`

-This JavaScript library contains helper utilities meant to be used across Mysten Lab's frontend applications.
+This JavaScript library contains helper utilities meant to be used across IOTA Foundation's frontend applications.